 It is required by law to prove that consent has been given.
 CookieTractor saves an identifier for each consent collected on a website.
 We do not log IP numbers, meaning we can not trace consent to any external personal data.

 You can verify the consent given for a specific identifier on user request.
 Visitors who have given consent can find their identifier at the bottom of the consent modal.

 We store the anonymized data about consent on Telia Cygate servers in Sweden.

 Can data pass outside the EU?

-For organizations with requirements that data must never pass outside the EU, we have a CDN solution from Swedish Beebyte that meets this requirement, including domain name lookups.
+For organizations with requirements that data must never pass outside the EU, we have a CDN solution from Swedish Beebyte that meets this requirement.
+With this solution the client data is always delivered from a server within the EU.
 The additional cost of this service is 20% per year.

 Do not hesitate to contact firstname.lastname@example.org!